-Although QLD has a higher skewed commission and fee rate, this doesn't mean that you're not in a position to negotiate your fee and commission rate with your agent.
+Although QLD has a higher skewed commission and fee rate; this doesn't mean that you're not in a position to negotiate your fee and commission rate with your agent.
 There are steps you can take to ensure you're in a better position to negotiate.
 It's a good idea to be in the know before you start to negotiate fees and commissions with your potential real estate agent.
-It's a good idea to have the correct up to date information and data to inform your bottom line (averages in your area) as well as understanding the process of how commission and fees are calculated.
+It's a good idea to have the correct up-to-date information and data to inform your bottom line (averages in your area) as well as understand the process of how commission and fees are calculated.

 As experts in the property industry, we know that averages can help paint a picture for you.
-So, we've calculated averages and compared these against the entire country, to help you understand the trend.
+So, we've calculated averages and compared these against the entire country to help you understand the trend.
 However, while we deem this information useful, we encourage you to consider it as a guide.
-We also encourage you to remember that commission and fees will depend on a number of other circumstances like the size of your property, the current market etc.
+We also encourage you to remember that commission and fees will depend on a number of other circumstances, like the size of your property, property value, the current property market, and the number of prospective buyers, etc.

 Understanding how commission works may also put you in a stronger position to negotiate.
 Here are some explanations that may help with that process:

 A commission-based approach is used to encourage the agent to secure a higher price for your home which earns the agent a bigger commission.
 In general, agents will use one of two of the most common commission structures; fixed rate and tiered percentage.